Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2025/breaking-highload-orderbook.md

 ---
 title: "Breaking the HighLoad Orderbook Challenge"
 date: 2025-03-27T21:59:21+01:00
-draft: true
 ---

-For roughly 48 hours, I had the "fastest orderbook" in the world
+For roughly 48 hours, I had the "fastest orderbook" in the world.

 ![Order Book](/articles/2025/res/highload_orderbook.jpg)

-This is not photoshopped or modified via Inspect Element.
-My orderbook was so _impossibly_ fast that it beat first place by 8000 points, on a challenge whose leaderboard has been open for almost four years now.
+This is not photoshopped or modified using Inspect Element.
+My orderbook was so _impossibly_ fast that it beat first place by 8000 points, in a challenge whose leaderboard has been open for almost four years now.
 The best part was _it used your average vector-based level order book_, not some AVX2 monstrosity optimized to death.

-Unfortunately for this solution, it was like running a four-minute mile: once you did it, everyone noticed, realized this could be done and that doing this doesn't test how fast an orderbook is.
+Unfortunately for this solution, it was like running the first four-minute
+mile: once you did it, everyone noticed, realized this could be done and that doing this doesn't test how fast an orderbook is.
 The author ended up rewriting the generator, and my magic trick no longer worked.

 So, are you watching closely?